sillypog/grunt-asset-packager/README.md

 Path to the folder that will contained the final compiled index file and assets.

+#### options.asset_path_separator
+Type: `String`
+Default value: `' '`

+Allows normalization of filepaths between builds of different modes.
+In package files, anything after this character will be copied into the build directory.

+Eg, if the path in the asset folder is written as: src/js/ module/file.js

+The build directory will contain: module/file.js

+#### options.output_prefix
+Type: `Object`
+Default value: `{ js: 'js', css: 'css' }`

+Group files in the build directory under these folders, eg: js/module/file.js css/module/file.css

 ### Usage Example

 In this example, index and asset files live within the `src` folder.
 These will be compiled to a new folder named `build`.